kirbur3/classification-machine-learning-project/README.md

 # classification_machine_learning_project

-Note: This project is listed on my resume as "**Admission Classification with ML Group Project**".
+Note: This project is listed on my resume as "**Admission Classification with ML in R Group Project**".

 Group Project